stedolan/counterexamples/src/anythings.md

   - $\n{List}[⊤] = ∃α. \n{List}[α]$

     If a list contains elements of an unknown type $α$, then there is nothing useful we can do with them.
-The situtation is the same as if we had a list of $⊤$.
+The situation is the same as if we had a list of $⊤$.

 The extent to which languages implement these rules varies.
 Sometimes[^garrigue],